ubermajestix/http_retriable/README.md

 end
 ```

+### Options
  You can provide several options:
-   retries    - Integer: The number of times to retry the request
+   * retries    - Integer: The number of times to retry the request
-   sleep      - Integer: The number of seconds to sleep
+   * sleep      - Integer: The number of seconds to sleep
-   exceptions - Array: List of exceptions classes
+   * exceptions - Array: List of exceptions classes

- Example:

 ```ruby
 def get_funny_cats(id)